 “My client complained that she got a $55 ticket,” said Wade Littlejohn, the owner of ORA Tiffany’s Salon on Grand Avenue.
 He said that if would lose his business if he has to keep feeding the parking meter every time his clients run out of the meter hour.

 Some businesses might face closing.
 “I can’t wait until September, because our best season is summer,” said Ashlee Lang, the owner of Gelato Feirenze.
 She, with tears in her eyes, said her business depends on the movie gores, and she is not sure if her business is going to be sustainable.

 The owner of Cesars, a tapas restaurant on Piedmont Avenue said that he is losing customers who get a “$55 ticket for $50 meal.”
 He added that he and his neighbors have to buy a lot for the community valet parking.

-Some residents are upset that they are losing parking spots, because people are trying to save money by parking on their street, and lots of residents are getting tickets.
-“In my mind, the City Council chose an ‘easy solution,” for their budget crises rather than trying to solve them,” said Dan Bruce, who has lived in the neighborhood more than 30 years.
+Some residents are upset that they are losing parking spots because people are trying to save money by parking on their street, and lots of residents are getting tickets.
+“In my mind, the City Council chose an ‘easy solution,” for their budget crises rather than trying to solve them,” said Dan Bruce, who has lived in the neighborhood for more than 30 years.